discretize/discretize-guides/fractals/deepstone/index.md

 <GridItem sm="6">
 ### Shadow Minotaur, Middle Room

-After merging the second orb with the Vibrant Crystal, you get a Special Action Key skill called <Effect name="lightofdeldrimor"/>.
+After merging the second orb with the Vibrant Crystal, you get a Special Action Key skill called <SpecialActionKey name="lightofdeldrimor"/>.
 This skill is used to reveal hidden chest in the dungeon as well as making the mobs 10% more vulnerable and it also serves as revealing the Shadow Minotaur in the central chamber.
 After killing the Shadow Minotaur and the Imps the door in the middle chamber opens.
 Go in and move on to the next obstacle, the Maze.
 </GridItem>

 <GridItem sm="6">